Judge's errors led to environmental assessment order of Grieg fish farm proposal, says N.L. government

 The ASF also says the province's interpretation of the regulation was unreasonable.

-"The [Environmental Assessment] regulations constrain the minister's discretion and he is statutorily required to order an EIS," says the federation.
+"The [Environmental Assessment] regulations constrain the minister's discretion and he is statutorily required to order an EIS," said the federation.

 The ASF is calling on the Court of Appeal to dismiss the appeal to let Judge Butler's decision stand, and is also asking the court to order the province and Grieg NL to pay the ASF's court costs.